JimmehG/atom-dominions/README.md

 Anyway, this opens the door to edit Dominions 5 mod data files in Atom, with all the advantages that a modern text editor has: syntax highlighting, code folding (indentation based), text completion, etc.

 From version 0.2 onwards there is also a snippets file.
-The snippets available are for commands like #selectspell and #newspell; a simple mnemonic is to write the command name, without # and any vowels and hit tab.
+The snippets available are for commands like #selectspell and #newspell; a simple mnemonic is to write the command name without # and hit tab.

 ## Some Issues.